tberriel/find_moving_objects/README.md

       installed.
 Also note that rviz is used by the launch file.

 This library is developed for, and tested on, ROS Kinetic.

+# Changes
+* Edited people message
+* Edit to publish on every callback even if the message is empty
+* Edit to publish only objects moving relative to the robot